-“We are proud to honor companies that are blazing trails with new learning and operations strategies designed to engage learners with always available, always updated content,” said Jeff Carr, CEO of Inkling.
+“We are proud to honor companies that are blazing trails with new learning and operations strategies designed to engage learners with always available, always updated content,” said Jeff Carr, Former CEO of Inkling.
 “Our Illuminate award winners, whom we view as learning mobilizers, are pioneers in leveraging Inkling to provide just-in-time operational knowledge and learning that is relevant to their daily work and more impactful than traditional training tools.
 These companies are top performers and the types of organizations to emulate for their innovative and effective approaches to developing the modern workforce.”

 Inkling presented awards in six categories:

 - The Ignite Award – A champion of Inkling who sparked a major internal change in their organization by purchasing Inkling or expanding its usage.

 - The Innovation Award – A creative go-getter who found new and innovative ways to use or apply the Inkling solution to address internal challenges.

 - The Impact Award – A benefit achiever who created enormous cultural or monetary value within their company by implementing and promoting Inkling.